EM 385-1-1 16 Hour Training & Certification

 We Offer One Type of EM 385-1-1 16 Hour Safety Training

 Our regulation-aligned EM 385-1-1 certification courses are updated to reflect the most recent changes made to safety standards.
 Whether you want a certification in as little as two hours, or a more robust training, we can help!
 We offer online trainings that can be completed in a day, DIY training kits that provide training materials, Train the Trainer certifications that certify individuals to train others and provide training materials, or onsite training.
 No matter what you choose, we can get you what you want, at a price you can afford.

 Online training is for those who prefer self-paced training from any location and/or for employers who need to assign and monitor employee training progress and exam scores.Purchase Options

-Our USACE 16-Hour training course is regulation compliant, and our online version fulfills classroom training requirements.
-Each class contains sections on:
+Our USACE 16-Hour training course is regulation aligned, and our online version fulfills classroom training requirements.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 16 hours.

 - Contractors working on military projects

 - Medical and First Aid (Section 3)